WORKING WITH ENTITIES IN YOUR COLLECTION

 Remember, before you can import entities in bulk, make sure you have already created a corresponding template.
 Learn more about how to create templates.

-• The first column should be called “Title” and is required in your CSV file.
-This is where you will put the Name property of each entity.
+• The first column header should be labeled as Title and is required in your spreadsheet.

-• If you have a Geolocation property, its corresponding column must be styled [name-of-your-geolocation-property]_geolocation, replacing the bracketed text with the actual name of your geolocation property (e.g. detention place_geolocation).
+• If you have a Geolocation property, its corresponding column in your spreadsheet must be labeled as following: [name-of-geolocation-property]_geolocation.
+Replace the bracketed text with the actual name of your geolocation property (e.g. detention place_geolocation).

-Step 3: Save the CSV file in UTF-8 format on your computer.
+Step 3: Save the spreadsheet and convert it to a CSV file in UTF-8 format on your computer.

-Step 4: Go to the Library ../_images/image_0.png of your Uwazi collection and at the bottom of the screen, click on the Import CSV button.
+Step 4: Go to the Library Library icon of your Uwazi collection and at the bottom of the screen, click on the Import CSV button.
 Using the file browser to navigate your computer’s storage, find and select the CSV file.

 Step 5: Next, select the template that corresponds to the entities you want to upload, using the dropdown menu.